UK Sporting Events

 Lord’s, also known as the ‘The Home of Cricket’, is the home of the England and Wales Cricket Board (ECB).
 It has played host to many memorable matches and was the venue for the 1999 World Cup Final contested between Australia and Pakistan.
 The ground also provided the backdrop for Archery at the 2012 Olympics.
 Opened in 1953 by HRH the Duke of Edinburgh, the MCC (Marylebone Cricket Club) Museum is one of the oldest sporting museums in the world.
 For further information about the ground and tours of the museum visit - www.lords.org

-The 2014 British Grand Prix will be take place on Sunday 6th July.
-Home drivers Lewis Hamilton and Jenson Button will be looking for a podium finish at Silverstone, en route to challenging reigning World Champion Sebastien Vettel.
+The 2015 British Grand Prix will be take place on Sunday 6th July.
+Home driver Jenson Button will be looking for a podium finish at Silverstone, en route to challenging our own reigning World Champion Lewis Hamilton.

 Key venue: Silverstone Circuit, Northamptonshire